 A list of all previous NORCOM conferences can be found

 its 10th meeting and with the first meeting to take place

 in Iceland.
 The 11th meeting took place in Sweden in 2013,

-and the 12th meeting will take place in Finland in 2016.
+the 12th meeting took place in Finland in 2016, and the

 The steering committee of NORCOM schedules future organizers

 For any comments or questions regarding this website or the